Kaholo/Kaholo-plugin-github/README.md

 5. Page Index (String) **Optional** - The index of the page of results to return.
 Default value is 0.

 ## Method: List Commits
 List all commits and their SHA, of the specified repository, and possibly branch inside the repository.
+You can see more about listing commits [here](https://docs.github.com/en/search-github/searching-on-github/searching-commits).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with.